jasoben/jasonbennett.work/content/pages/about.md

 ### Freelance

 As a freelancer I specialize in immersive learning experience design.
-I enjoy learning new skills and working on challenging, meaningful projects.
+Learning experience design is a broad lens on instructional design that takes into account the cognitive experience, the emotional experience, the UX, and the aesthetic experience.
+I enjoy being a "soup to nuts" designer, who does everything from brainstorming to coding to analytics.
+I fundamentally love learning new skills, and appreciate when I have a great learning experience.
+I aim to pay those experiences forward in my work.

 ### My process